 Conclusion to Unique Shelving Ideas

-After going through all these new and exciting ideas for shelving, I cannot wait to do a bit of re-organization and get some DIYing on the go.
+After going through all these new and exciting shelving ideas, I cannot wait to do a bit of re-organization and get some DIYing on the go.
 There is something for every need, from kids' bedrooms to shelves for displaying family memories to practical study shelves perfect for storage.

 I want to try out the hanging Book Shelf made from old hardback books, as I think it would look good in my office space.
 I am also keen to build some Floating Corner Shelves to utilize every little bit of space that I have.